philarcher/received-info-demo/README.md

 # received-info-demo
-An application that counts the instances of different parameters received from devices arriving at this URL
+An application that counts the instances of different parameters received from devices arriving at this URL.

+Application currently disabled.